swat-ds/language-and-identity/about.md

 Special thanks to Nabil Kashyap and Roberto Vargas of Swarthmore College Libraries and John Word of the Language and Media Center

+#### Bibliography – Further Reading
+Afro-Mexicans: Discourse of Race and Identity in the African Diaspora Chege Githiora
+Africo World Press, Inc.  (2008)

+Chocolate and Corn Flour: History, Race, and Place in the Making of “Black” Mexico Laura A. Lewis
+Duke University Press (2012)

+Exposing Prejudice: Puerto Rican Experiences of Language, Race, and Class Bonnie Urciuoli
+Westview Press ( 1998)

+“Language, Identity, and the Ownership of English” Bonny Norton
+TESOL Quarterly, Vol. 31, No. 3, Language and Identity Teachers of English to Speakers of Other Languages, Inc. (1997)

+“Latinegras: Desired Women  - Undesirable Mothers, Daughters, Sisters, and Wives” Marta I. Cruz-Janzen
+Frontiers: A Journal of Women Studies Vol. 22, No. 3, Women's West University of Nebraska Press (2001)

+““Ni de qui, ni de allá”: Garífuna Subjectivities and the Politics of Diasporic Belonging” Paul Joseph López Oro
+Chapter 3 of  Afro-Latin@s in Movement: Critical Approaches to Blackness and Transnationalism in the Americas Palgrave Macmillan (2016)

+Raciolinguistics: How Language Shapes Our Ideas About Race
+H. Samy Alim, John R. Rickford, and Arnetha F. Ball Oxford University Press (2016)

+“The Race Problem in Latin America”
+José Vasconcelos
+Chapter 3 in The Prophet of Race
+Rutgers University Press (2011)

 ![swarthmore libraries logo](../images/logo-mccabe-web.png)

 <hr/>